Contents hide

 Clear solution

 There are three main types of spray adjuvants for turf: These are nonionic (no charge), anionic (negative charge), and cationic surfactants (positive charge).
-Both anionic and cationic surfactants are not often used on turf.
-Generally, these are used as wetting agents for weed sprays.
+Both anionic and cationic surfactants are not often used on turf, and are more often used as wetting agents for weed sprays.

 Nonionic Surfactants as spray tank adjuvants

 Non ionic surfactants are the most common of these.
-As well as being hydrophilic (water-loving) due to having no ionic charge they do not have a negative effect on a spray mix.
-All products termed spray wetters, spray spreaders, and organosiloxanes are in this class.
-Nonionic surfactants reduce the surface tension of a spray solution and also change the nature of a leaf surface by impacting the leaf cuticle.
+As well as being hydrophilic (water-loving), as they have no ionic charge they do not have a negative effect on a spray mix.
+All spray wetters, spray spreaders, and organosiloxanes are in this class.
+Nonionic surfactants reduce the surface tension of a spray solution, and also change the nature of a leaf surface by impacting the leaf cuticle.

-Organosiloxanes, like the alternative to Pulse penetrant called Proforce Scrubwet®, when used as a surfactant for herbicides, reduce the surface tension and form a thin layer on the leaf surface.
-Due to their unique properties, these are often in use as wetting agents for weed sprays.
-Spray solutions move through the stomata and they also influence the amount of chemical that passes through the cuticle.
-Owing to this super spreading property it also makes them nearly impossible to wash off a leaf surface even if it rains after being applied.
+Organosiloxanes, like the Pulse alternative Proforce Scrubwet®, when used as a surfactant for herbicides, reduce the surface tension and form a thin layer on the leaf surface.
+Due to their unique properties, these are often included as wetting agents for weed sprays.
+Spray solutions move through the stomata, and they also influence the amount of chemical that passes through the cuticle.
+This super spreading property also makes them nearly impossible to wash off a leaf surface even if it rains after application.

 Work shows that an organosilicone adjuvant significantly improves the uptake of phosphorous acid into Pinus radiata needles and improves its performance against Phytophthora species.
 Ongoing work is looking at using these to help with the control of adult stem weevil.